 8.1.
-Schedule of Application for 2024 Cycle
+Schedule of Application for 2025 Cycle

-Event Date

-2024-QAP Draft Available for Public Comments October 1, 2024

-2024-QAP Public Hearing October 8, 2024

-2024-QAP Written Comments Deadline October 11, 2024

-Application Opening Date October 31, 2024

-(after Governor's Approval and NOFA Release)

-Advance Section 106 Review Submission Deadline November 15, 2024

-Application Closing Date January 15, 2025

-The Authority requires expenditure of and

-cost certification of 10% of the costs to be

-10% Cost Certification submitted to the Authority within 1 year

-of the date of the Carryover Allocation

-(Annex L).

-Cost Certifications for projects receiving allocations to be placed in service are due during the same calendar year of the application and 10% certification for projects receiving a carryover allocation.
+Event Date 2025-QAP Draft Available for Public Comments August 15, 2025 2025-QAP Public Hearing August 29, 2025 2025-QAP Written Comments Deadline September 5, 2025 Application Opening Date (after Governor's Approval and NOFA Release) TBD Advance Section 106 Review Submission Deadline TBD Application Closing Date TBD 10% Cost Certification TBD calendar year of the application and 10% certification for projects receiving a carryover allocation.
 (Annexes L and M)

+The Authority requires expenditure of and cost certification of 10% of the costs to be submitted to the Authority within 1 year of the date of the Carryover Allocation (Annex L).
+Cost Certifications for projects receiving allocations to be placed in service are due during the same